Tamzthecoder/Tamzthecoder/README.md

 - 👋 Hi, I’m @Tamzthecoder
 - 👀 I’m interested in Traveling and Learning new things
-- 🌱 I’m currently learning Bcom Accounting Science at Nelson mandela university.
+- 🌱 I’m currently learning Bcom(Computer Science and Information systems) at Nelson mandela university.
 - 💞️ I’m looking forward to collaborate on everything new and exciting about coding, academics, politics and sports.
 - 📫 How to reach me via email.
 - 😄 Pronouns: she